 Research Topics People Are Searching for and Sharing

 The next step in defining your calendar is to research what content is worth creating.
-It’s no good spending time writing articles and authoritative pieces that don’t align with your overall objectives, you will just be wasting your time.
+It’s no good to spend time writing articles and authoritative pieces that don’t align with your overall objectives, you will just be wasting your time.
 You should also look into the type of content that is being shared on social media within your industry.

 You also need to research your competition or rather how competitive a keyword might be online.
 If a keyword is too competitive, then you are never likely to rank for it.
 If it’s got high volume traffic associated with it and has a low competition value, then this is the content you should target and go for, you’ll get a much better return on your investment.
 This also aligns tightly with how SEO works to get the boost you need at the same time.
 You’ll end up getting a lot more views and engagement this way over time.